Saturday. CME closed. You’re open — on HyperLiquid S&P500.

 | 0.002 contracts (minimum) | 50x | $0.26 | $13.09 |

-Minimum order: $10 minimum order value.
-In the image above, the red box highlights where the Order Value is displayed — mine shows 13.09 USDC.
+📌 Minimum order: The red box in the screenshot above shows the Order Value — mine reads 13.09 USDC.
 This number must be $10 or above for the order to go through.
-In practice, the smallest increment is 0.002 contracts (~$13 notional, $0.26 margin at 50x).

 After your order fills, the Positions tab shows your unrealized P&L, liquidation price, and cumulative funding in real time.

-It’s Saturday.
-The S&P 500 dropped 1% yesterday.
-CME won’t reopen until Sunday evening.
-But you’re already positioned.
-When Monday’s opening bell rings, you’re not reacting — you’re waiting.
+I placed this trade on a Saturday.
+The S&P 500 had dropped 1% the day before, and CME wouldn’t reopen until Sunday evening.
+But I was already positioned.
+When Monday’s opening bell rings, I’m not reacting — I’m waiting.

 Weekend price gaps.
-When U.S. markets are closed, S&P500 on HyperLiquid still trades — but against a stale oracle with ±3% discovery bounds.
-The price can drift from where the S&P 500 will actually open on Monday.
-When traditional markets reopen and the oracle updates, the gap can snap violently.
-You can trade on Saturday.
+When U.S. markets are closed, S&P500 on HyperLiquid still trades — but against a stale oracle with ±3% bounds.
 Saturday prices may not reflect Monday reality.
+When traditional markets reopen and the oracle updates, the gap can snap hard.

 Thin liquidity.
-S&P500 on HyperLiquid launched on March 18, 2026.
-It is brand new.
-24-hour volume is ~$40 million — healthy for a day-old market, but CME E-mini futures trade billions daily.
-Large orders will move the price.
-Expect slippage.
+S&P500 launched on March 18, 2026.
+Within days, 24-hour volume crossed $100 million, putting it in HyperLiquid’s top 10 markets.
+But CME E-mini trades billions daily.
+Large orders will move the price here.

 Leverage liquidation.
 At 50x leverage, a ~2% adverse move liquidates your position.
-The S&P 500 moves 1–2% on a normal day — which means at max leverage, a single bad day can wipe you out.
-At 10x, you have ~10% room.
-At 5x, ~20%.
-Match your leverage to your conviction and your sleep schedule.
-The margin mode is isolated — only the margin you assign to this position is at risk, not your entire account.
+The S&P 500 moves 1–2% on a normal day — which means at max leverage, one bad day wipes you out.

 Smart contract risk.
 Your funds sit in a smart contract, not a brokerage account.
-If a vulnerability is found and exploited, there is no SIPC insurance, no FDIC backstop.
-This is the structural tradeoff of decentralization — you eliminate counterparty risk but accept code risk.
-HyperLiquid has processed over $1 trillion without a major exploit, but past performance does not guarantee the future.
+If a vulnerability is exploited, there is no deposit insurance.
+HyperLiquid has processed over $1 trillion without a major exploit, but past performance doesn’t guarantee the future.

 Regulatory risk.
 S&P500 on HyperLiquid is not available to U.S. residents.
-If you’re outside the U.S., check your own country’s derivatives regulations.
-The fact that no KYC is required does not mean your jurisdiction permits it.
+Even outside the U.S., check your own country’s derivatives regulations.
+No KYC doesn’t mean your jurisdiction permits it.

 Who This Is For

-If you want S&P 500 exposure without a brokerage account, with capital efficiency that traditional markets can’t match, and you’re comfortable trading on a DEX — this is for you.
+If you want S&P 500 exposure without a brokerage account, with capital efficiency that traditional markets can’t match, and you’re comfortable trading on a DEX — this is worth trying.

 Not a good fit: